Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |<1% to 9% (varies by ethnicity)||HLA-B*5701 (HSR is very uncommon in people who are HLA-B*5701 negative).

-The risk of HSR is higher in patients who are white compared to patients who are black or East Asian.
+The risk of HSR is higher in patients who are white than in patients who are black or East Asian.

 When starting ABC, counsel patients and families about the signs and symptoms of HSR to ensure prompt reporting of reactions.